The Internal Market - Digital and Social Challenges

 The course encourages critical reflection about the advantages and disadvantages of different national and supranational solutions, as well as their economic and social implications.
 During the course, students are required to author and defend an essay that identifies relevant research questions.

 Follow the link below to read more about the course details.

-In addition to the course syllabus, the course director has prepared a course evaluation, wich purpose is to describe in detail the structure of the syllabus.
-For technical reasons, the evaluation has been divided into two parts.
+In addition to the course syllabus, the course director has prepared a course description, wich purpose is to describe in detail the structure of the syllabus.

 Please note that if the course description or the information on this course page says something different about the course structure than what is stated in the current syllabus, the syllabus always applies first.